20 Ways to Never Get Sick at Work

-Some people swear that echinacea and vitamin C helps them stave off cold and flu like nothing else.
-They’re so steadfast in those beliefs that the shortage of scientific evidence to support them doesn’t seem to matter.
-But that’s not to say that these scientifically unsupported preventative measures don’t work.
+Some people swear that echinacea and vitamin C helps them stave off cold and flu like magic potions.
+They're so steadfast in those beliefs that the shortage of scientific evidence to support them doesn't seem to matter.
+But that's not to say that these scientifically unsupported preventative measures don't work.
 The fact that people believe they do might be why, experts say.
+For more ways to bolster your health, here are 40 Ways to Prevent Breast Cancer After 40.

 Scientists do agree on the efficacy of a good night's sleep in lowering your chances of getting sick.
 According to recent research, people who sleep only five to six hours a night have a 30% chance of catching a cold, while those who get more than seven hours reduce their risk to 17%.
 Having trouble?
 These 10 Ways to Sleep Better Tonight will help you get the best shuteye of your life.